testcontainers/testcontainers-go/docs/modules/index.md

 - a new Nav entry for the module in the docs site, adding it to the `mkdocs.yml` file located at the root directory of the project.
 - a GitHub workflow file in the .github/workflows directory to run the tests for the example.
 - an entry in Dependabot's configuration file, in order to receive dependency updates.
+- when the `-vscode-workspace` flag is set, the string represention of the [VSCode workspace file](https://code.visualstudio.com/docs/editor/workspaces) will be printed out to the stdout.

 ### Command line flags